-From a PSO perspective, as long as the participant adheres to the criteria as stipulated by the SARB NPSD, the Payment System Management Body and PCH PGs, they are free to gain access to BankservAfrica.
+• From a PSO perspective, as long as the participant adheres to the criteria as stipulated by the SARB NPSD, the Payment System Management Body and PCH PGs, they are free to gain access to BankservAfrica.
 All participants are subjected to the same rules and provisions and there is a level and transparent pricing structure (which is shared with the participants using BankservAfrica's services) so as to ensure fairness in the National Payment System.

-Participants using BankservAfrica's services have to adhere to the respective entry and participation criteria that are established and approved by the respective regulatory authorities.
+- Participants using BankservAfrica's services have to adhere to the respective entry and participation criteria that are established and approved by the respective regulatory authorities.
 BankservAfrica is governed by the PCH PG clearing rules which conform to the SARB's mandate of ensuring the stability of the National Payment System.
 Accordingly, any approach by a prospective participant is undertaken in accordance with such risk mitigation measures as contained in these rules.
-Furthermore, BankservAfrica's risk and internal audit processes ensure that acceptable risk control standards are in place.

-The participants are monitored by the SARB NPSD, the Payment System Management Body and PCH PGs however BankservAfrica would be compelled to assist with providing information pertaining to participants not adhering to participation criteria posing a risk to the National Payment System.
+Furthermore, BankservAfrica's risk and internal audit processes ensure that acceptable risk control standards are in place. - The participants are monitored by the SARB NPSD, the Payment System Management Body and PCH PGs however BankservAfrica would be compelled to assist with providing information pertaining to participants not adhering to participation criteria posing a risk to the National Payment System.
 If a participant's risk profile deteriorates extensively, it gets noted onto BankservAfrica's risk register (which gets reviewed by the Audit and Risk Committee).
-BankservAfrica takes instructions from the SARB NPSD in the event of a participant being suspended.

-From a RSCO perspective, entities wanting to participate in TCIB require domestic Central Bank authorisation to do so, being an authorised and licensed FSP to conduct cross-border payment processing, having settlement bank arrangements in place and acceptance / adherence to the TCIB Scheme Rules and service levels.
-The access criteria for these participants may differ due to their role / activity performed in TCIB i.e. it will differ between a bank participating in both clearing and settlement versus a purely settlement bank participant.
+BankservAfrica takes instructions from the SARB NPSD in the event of a participant being suspended. - All of the aforementioned principles and procedures apply to participants in the PayShap Scheme, with the additional element of adherence to the PayShap Scheme Rules.
+As the PayShap Scheme Manager, BankservAfrica is tasked with implementing the requisite governance processes and systems to ensure that participants comply with the PayShap Scheme rules, as well as that the PayShap Scheme Rules are not inconsistent with the Rapid Payment PCH PG Rules. - From a RSCO perspective, entities wanting to participate in TCIB require domestic Central Bank authorisation to do so, being an authorised FSP (bank and non-bank) licensed to conduct crossborder payment processing, having settlement bank arrangements in place and acceptance / adherence to the TCIB Scheme Rules and service levels.
+The access criteria for these participants may differ due to their role / activity performed in TCIB i.e. it will differ between a non-bank participating in clearing, versus a bank participating in clearing and settlement.
 There are different types of participants within TCIB.
 The PSOC / TCIB Scheme Manager manage regulatory compliance in terms of the access criteria.
 The RCSO reports non-compliance to the TCIB Scheme Manager as and when required.